Sweetspots Savannah Cats

 In savannah cats, the males of F1-F4 generations are sterile, but the females of all generations can produce offspring.
 The sterility in males is due to minor genetic incompatibilities between the two different parent species, and the fact that males have only one x chromosome (females have two).
 The same phenomenon occurs when a horse is bred to a donkey; the two different species are extremely similar, but there are enough genetic differences that their hybrid offspring are sterile (both male and female mules are sterile).
 Thus when the breed was young, female savannahs were bred to studs that were males of various spotted domestic breeds (Egyptian maus, ocicats, orientals, pixie-bobs, the occasional Abyssinians).
 After several years of developing the breed however, fertile male Savannahs were produced (usually F6 or F7 generation) and became the norm in most breeding programs.

-Even now, because savannahs are the result of breeding two different species of cats together (serval X domestic), male F1-F4 (and often F5) offspring are sterile.
+Because savannahs are the result of breeding two different species of cats together (serval X domestic), male F1-F4 (and often F5) offspring are sterile.
 Even though these males are incapable of fathering offspring, they still have testes and produce testosterone, which results in adult male sexual behaviors such as aggression toward other males, calling to potential mates, and territorial marking (spraying of urine).
 This is why neutering male pets is very important.
+Intact females may also spray, especially when in heat, so females must be spayed to prevent this behavior (note that this is not a savannah or hybrid trait, it is true of 100% domestic breeds as well).

 W